luna404/HeRAMS-UserManual/UserGuide_en.md

 5. [FAQ](#faq)

 #	 1. Login & User Profile
+This chapter provides step-by-step instructions on how to access the HeRAMS platform, create a user acount and update your user profile.
 ### Login
+New users without an existing account, will have to create an account before being able to log on to HeRAMS.
-To access the HeRAMS platform, follow the instruction below.
+To create your user account in [HeRAMS](https://herams.org/login), follow the instruction in section [Register](#register-create-a-user'account) further below.

-1. Open the link https://herams.org in your browser of choice.
+1. To access the HeRAMS platform, open the link https://herams.org in your browser of choice.

 <p align="center">
 	<img src="media/images/icon_tip.png" height="30" align="top" alt='tip'></img>